RarityBrown/ic-self-learning/docs/analog/ADDA.md

 - conference
   - CICC 2015: ADC Trends and Impact on SAR ADC Architecture and Analysis
   - ASSCC 2017 T1: ADC hybrids and ADC morphing
-  - ISSCC 2017 F: Best of Both Worlds Hybrid Data Converters
+  - ISSCC 2017 F6.6: Best of Both Worlds Hybrid Data Converters
   - ISSCC 2018 edu: Evolutional of the SAR ADC
   - VLSI 2020 SC3-2: The noise-shaping SAR ADC techique: The best of both worlds